foundryvtt/dnd5e/wiki/Adventure-Importer.md

 The first step to making use of the system's importer is to select the "D&D 5e Adventure Importer" inside the Sheet Configuration dialog for the adventure importer.

 The import actions to use for the adventure can then be configured in two ways.
 For simple setups, the `importActions` flag inside the `dnd5e` namespace on the adventure itself can be set.
-For setups involving custom actions, or if modules the provide multiple adventures that all use the same actions, the actions can be configured by adding to `CONFIG.DND5E.adventure.config`.
+For setups involving custom actions, or if a module provides multiple adventures and wishes to use the same actions for each, the actions can be configured by adding to `CONFIG.DND5E.adventure.config`.
 A config object can be added using either a specific adventure's UUID, or the module ID can be used to specify actions that will apply to all adventures within that module.

 ```javascript
 {